ConnectedHumber/MQTT/DEVICE_MANAGER/README.md

 The python scripts detail the message formats.

-The code is intended to be run as a system task unser systemctl control.
+The code is intended to be run as a system task under systemctl control.
 The service info file devManager.service should be located at in /etc/systemd/service.

 ```